-- Employment status; - Contract hours (only at baseline, Wave 3 and Wave 4); - Influence of COVID-19 on the place of work; - Choice of the place of work (only in Wave 3 and Wave 4); - Reasons to work from home (only in Wave 3); - Influence of COVID-19 on work; - Influence of COVID-19 on having work; - Influence of COVID-19 on number of working hours; - Overtime: - Number of hours of overtime.
+- Employment status;

+- Contract hours (only in Wave 1, Wave 3, Wave 4, Wave 5);

+- Work location;

+- Choice of the place of work (only in Wave 3, Wave 4, Wave 5);

+- Reasons to work from home (only in Wave 3);

+- Influence of COVID-19 on work;

+- Influence of COVID-19 on having work;

+- Influence of COVID-19 on working hours (only in Wave 2, Wave 3, Wave 4);

+- Irregular working hours (evening, night or weekend (only in Wave1, Wave 5);

+- Overtime work;

+- Number of hours of overtime work.

 The question concerning employment status is relevant, given the possibility that major changes had occurred in the employment status of members of the workforce relative to the NWCS 2019.
-Based on a cohort study conducted amongst older Dutch workers (STREAM, Van den Heuvel et al., 2016), the question provides insight into whether a participant was employed, self-employed or unemployed at the time of the NWCS-COVID-19.
-In the second measurement, we also asked participants about their contract hours per week.
+Based on a Dutch cohort study (STREAM, Van den Heuvel et al., 2016), the question provides insight into whether a participant was employed, self-employed or unemployed at the time of the NWCS-COVID-19.

+From wave 2 onwards, we also asked participants about their contract hours per week.
 This question was copied from the NWCS 2019.

 Given that nearly everyone's working life has changed due to the COVID-19 crisis, we asked about the place of work.
-Three target groups are distinguished in the questionnaire: people who have continued working onsite, people who have begun working primarily from home and people who have (virtually) no job or tasks.
-Each of the three different target groups received a general questionnaire, supplemented by important indicators specific to the particular group (Subsection 3.2).
-The second and third wave also included a question concerning whether working on-site was necessary (i.e., the work cannot be performed from home), whether the respondent preferred to work on-site or whether the employer had requested this of the employee.
-This question was developed for the NWCS-COVID-19.
+Based on this question, we distinguished three target groups: people who have continued working onsite, people who have begun working primarily from home and people who had no job or tasks.
+Wave 3 to 5 also included a question concerning whether working on-site was necessary (i.e., the work cannot be performed from home), whether the respondent preferred to work on-site or whether the employer had requested this of the employee.
 In wave 4, participants were asked if they are able or willing to work from home after specific adjustments in their situations (i.e. equipment, home or technical adjustments)

-In addition, the influence of COVID-19 on work was surveyed according to three questions.
-These questions are used to examine whether the work that people do has changed (different working conditions or tasks that have come to a standstill), whether their number of working hours has changed and/or whether they have lost their jobs as a result of COVID-19.
+The influence of the COVID-19 pandemic on work was surveyed according to three questions.
+These questions are used to examine whether the work has changed (different working conditions or tasks that have come to a standstill), whether their number of working hours has changed and/or whether they have lost their jobs as a result of COVID-19.